 Dangers of a Concussion

-In most concussions, the brain hits a single side of the skull, either on the side of the impact or on the opposite side.
-However, in more aggressive and impactful situations, a coup contre coup injury is sustained.
-This type of brain injury is when the brain “bounces” off one side of the skull and hits the other.
-This is a very dangerous TBI and could have potentially long-lasting effects.
-This particular TBI trauma causes chemical and physical changes in the brain to varying degrees.
+In the majority of concussions, the brain strikes one side of the skull—either the impact side or its opposite.
+Yet, in more forceful scenarios, a coup contrecoup injury occurs.
+This injury involves the brain “bouncing” off one side of the skull and striking the other.
+It represents a highly perilous TBI with the potential for long-lasting effects.
+This specific trauma induces chemical and physical alterations in the brain to varying extents.

 Second Impact Syndrome